-- (i) Specialized: At least 18 credits outside the major at the 3000 level or above, or, in the case of Mathematics electives, at the 2000 level or above. - (ii) Combined: At least 18 credits, outside both major disciplines or program theme at the 3000 level or above, or, in the case of Mathematics electives, at the 2000 level or above. - (iii) General: As General Honours is interdisciplinary by definition, no electives outside the major are required. - 2.
-Upper level courses.
-The 120 credits above must include at least 30 credits at the 3000 level or above and 18 credits in major area at the 4000 level (for Computer Science or Mathematics 12 credits).
-Bachelor of Administrative Studies Degree BAS and BAS Honours:
+(i) Specialized: At least 18 credits outside the major at the 3000 level or above, or, in the case of mathematics electives, at the 2000 level or above. (iii) General: As General Honours is interdisciplinary by definition, no electives outside the major are required.
+2. Upper level courses.
+The 120 credits above must include at least 30 credits at the 3000 level or above and 18 credits in major area at the 4000 level (for computer science or mathematics 12 credits).
+Bachelor of Administrative Studies Degree BAS and BAS (Honours):

 Please refer to the School of Administrative Studies Programs of Study Section for degree requirements.
-Bachelor of Human Resources Management Degree BHRM and BHRM Honours:
+Bachelor of Human Resources Management Degree BHRM and BHRM (Honours):

 Please refer to the School of Administrative Studies Programs of Study Section for degree requirements.

 Bachelor of Health Studies Degree

-BHS Honours:
+BHS (Honours):